-WAC 200-100-02005 provides that "Membership in a joint self-insurance program requires the execution of a foundation agreement.
+WAC 200-100-02005 provides that "Membership in a joint self-insurance program requires the execution of an interlocal agreement.
 Only members may participate in risk-sharing.
-Only members may participate in the self-insured retention layer, and only members may participate in the joint purchase of insurance or reinsurance".
+Only members may participate in the self-insured retention layer, and only members may participate in the joint purchase of insurance or reinsurance.
+Further, each member shall agree to the following: